 You have one big choice to face.
 Should you add your children to your policy, or should they have their own policy?

 In most cases, it is more economical for you to add them to your policy.
 Your premiums will increase, but generally not as much compared to a separate policy for your teen.
 You can take advantage of your good driving record and other discounts and terms, and coverage options may be greater.
+Remember, your insurance premiums could also depend on your credit score.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 On the downside, adding a high-risk driver may remove benefits that you currently have.
 Check with your insurer.